-If you have any questions about this report or about the operations of the Water Utility, please call Brian Shatzel, Licensed Water Operator, at (973) 627-2000.
-We want our customers to be fully informed about our Water Utility, and if you want further information, please attend any of our regularly scheduled Mayor and Council meetings.
+If you have any questions about this report or about the operations of the Water Utility, please call Brian Shatzel, Licensed Water Operator, at (973)627-2000.
+We want our customers to be fully informed about our Water Utility.
+If you would like further information, please attend any of our regularly scheduled Mayor and Council meetings.
 These meetings are held at 7:30 PM on the second and fourth Thursday of each month at the Community Center on Union Street.